ConfessorJiji/tello-tom/README.md

-This was my first ros Project.
+This was my first ros Project, so i appologise for lack of good documentation and practices.
 Task: Fly a drone autonomously throug 4 fpv gates

 ### Usefull Ros2 Commands ###
     rqt to get information about massagtypes that nodes send